Scientific Name: Chlamydotis macqueenii

 IUCN Red List Status: Vulnerable, CITES Appendix I

-The bird spends the majority of its time on the ground foraging for food.
-It is an omnivorous bird with a diet consisting of plants, seeds, insects, spiders, small rodents and lizards.
+The bird spends most of its time on the ground foraging for food.
+It is an omnivorous bird with a diet consisting of plants, seeds, insects, spiders, small rodents, and lizards.

 The Houbara is an emblematic species in the heritage of the UAE and, as a leader in proactive species conservation, IFHC is committed to programmes that strive to educate the Emirati youth on the UAE’s abundant wildlife and natural environment.